jeremy9k27/mole_eye/README.md

 https://github.com/jeremy9k27/mole_eye/assets/118779230/3cbc3c86-eb40-4060-b2fe-a48529985c5c

+**Abstract**
 Mole-Eye is inspired by Hawk-Eye, the company that the MLB works with for all computer vision and tracking data work.
 This includes their pitch classifier, in which they use 12 high speed cameras to observe the balls movement, velocity, spin rate, and spin axis.
 Mole_Eye is a python code that uses the CV2 library.
 The computer continuously recieves frames from the iPhone camera and runs algorithms as it recieves the frames.

-The breakdown of the algorithm (full code can be found in main_code branch) is as follows:
+The detailed breakdown of the algorithm (full code can be found in main_code branch) is as follows:

 ***Ball Detection:***